skalyaanamoorthy/thermostability-transfer/README.md

 `source pslm/bin/activate`

+## Inference Setup

+If you have a sufficient NVIDIA GPU (tested on 3090 and A100) you can make predictions with the deep learning models.

+Start by installing CUDA if you have not already: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

-Install Pytorch according to the instructions (you might also need to install cuda): https://pytorch.org/get-started/locally/
+Then install Pytorch according to the instructions: https://pytorch.org/get-started/locally/

 Now you can install the requirements: